-Table 6: Subglacial Geology, Sediments and Ecosystems Planning Matrix
+Table 6: Subglacial Geology, Sediments and Ecosystems Planning Matrix 2013-2023

 Acquisition of the Rapid Access Ice Drill (RAID) will enable discovery of the nature of the unexplored lithosphere underlying the Greenland and Antarctic Ice Sheets.
 Bedrock, sediments and ecosystems existing within and beneath ice sheets have remained largely unexplored because of the lack of rapid access drills.
 Until the RAID is developed, investigation of the geology beneath thin ice is possible using the Koci drill.
-In addition, U.S. science community members are interested in exploration of South Pole Lake, possibly using the IceCube drill (see Section III.2).
-Community discussions and planning are in very early stages, but this project would not be within the scope or budget of existing IDDO drilling activities.